CKtrace/DACON-Construction-Equipment-Oil-Condition-Classification-AI-Contest/README.md

 2. Create a function that applies temperature to the sigmoid function proposed in the "Knowledge Distillation" technique paper for the values in the list, reassign the values through this function, and save as a pickle file

-3. Import the training data from the Student Model, remove features except features included in test data, assign the target_value as the column corresponding to the normal oil among the pickle files created by the Teacher Model, and train the model
+3. Load the training data to the Student Model, remove features except features included in test data, assign the target_value as the column corresponding to the normal oil among the pickle files created by the Teacher Model, and train the model